-If you believe you may be entitled to compensation through a GranuFlo lawsuit, contact O’Connor, Acciani & Levy to schedule a free, no obligation consultation as soon as possible.
+If you believe you may be entitled to compensation through a GranuFlo lawsuit, contact a personal injury lawyer from O’Connor, Acciani & Levy to schedule a free, no obligation consultation as soon as possible.
 We have the skills and resources you need to bring a claim against a large pharmaceutical corporation, and we will not charge you unless we recover compensation for your case.
 There is no risk in finding out if you may be entitled to file a GranuFlo lawsuit.

 Complete a Free Case Evaluation form to get started.

 With a proven track record of success that has resulted in our team of legal professionals recovering tens of millions in compensation for our clients, we work quickly to obtain a fair and just result for your case.